 - Finding a travel instruction program to enroll in

-- New statewide network of travel instruction programs
+- Statewide network of travel instruction programs

 Travel instruction includes at least three different services: